Efficient-DLM: From Autoregressive to Diffusion Language Models, and Beyond in Speed: : Position-dependent Token Masking

 \subsection{Our Token Masking Strategy}

-To demonstrate that the identified training–test gap and token masking scheme are important design factors, we propose the concept of position-dependent token masking.
+To demonstrate the importance of mitigating the identified training–test gap, we propose the concept of position-dependent token masking.
 Specifically, for a sequence $\mathbf{x}=(x_1,\ldots,x_L)$ and a given noise level $t$, conditioned on $t$ and the relative token position $i\in[L']$ within one block, the masking probability of each token position is set as

 where $\beta\geq0$ is a hyperparameter controlling the strength of the positional bias.
 Specifically, $\beta=0$ leads to uniform sampling, and larger $\beta$ indicates a stronger positional bias.
 The set of mask tokens is drawn from this distribution by normalizing the weights and then performing Gumbel-top-$k$ sampling~\citep{huijben2022review}, where $k=\lfloor tL'\rceil$ is the per-block mask token count.